semgrep/semgrep-vscode/README.md

 When you open a file, Semgrep scans it right away.

-### Semgrep App Rules
+### Semgrep Code and Pro rules

 Sign in to receive better results, new true positive findings and fewer false positives.
-When you sign in, you can get all the benefits of [Semgrep Code](https://semgrep.dev/products/semgrep-code/).
+When you sign in, you can get all the benefits of [Semgrep Code](https://semgrep.dev/products/semgrep-code/) and [Pro rules](https://semgrep.dev/docs/semgrep-code/pro-rules/).

 ### Autofix